 Practicing downhills is the only way to ensure your safety come race day.

-On a steep trail with loose gravel, tree roots, and other obstacles invest in a trail running shoe with some teeth on the bottom.
+On a steep trail with loose gravel, tree roots, and other obstacles, you’ll be wise to invest in a trail running shoe with some teeth on the bottom.
+Your road shoes just won’t cut it here and could make you think steep trails are tougher efforts than they need to be.

 Also, keep the time of year in mind.
 A trail might be less slippery if it’s been raining a bit because the moisture helps pack together with the dirt and gravel.

 Dry trails are often more slippery because things are free to move around.
 However, if it’s so wet that the dirt has turned into slippery mud, it may be even worse.